Skip to main content

 • Any damage to the Community Center as determined by Central Rural Electric Cooperative during its use will be the financial responsibility of the individual that makes the reservation.

-• The Community Center along with the entire Central campus is a tobacco free zone.
+• The Community Center is a tobacco-free zone.

 Community Center Application